denoland/deno_lint/docs/rules/prefer_as_const.md

 2. using normal type assertion (like `as "foo"`, or `<"foo">`)
 3. using const assertion (`as const`)

-This lint rule suggests using const assertion, because it will generally lead to safer code.
+This lint rule suggests using const assertion because it will generally lead to a safer code.
 For more details about const assertion, see [the official handbook](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).

 ### Invalid: